vishnu915/Vehicle-Speed-Detection-Using-Open-CV/README.md

 DB_PASSWORD='your_mysql_password'
 DB_NAME='vehicle_speed_db'
 7. Run the Application
-Execute the following command to start the Flask development server:
+bash

-Bash
+Copy code
 flask run
-The application should now be running at http://127.0.0.1:5000.
+Access the application at http://127.0.0.1:5000.

 🚀 How to Use
-Navigate to the application URL in your web browser.
+Navigate to the application URL in your browser.

-Register for a new account using the registration form.
+Register for a new account.

-Login with your newly created credentials.
+Login with your credentials.

-You will be redirected to the main dashboard.
-Click on "Start Analyzing Now" or navigate to the "Upload" page.
+Go to the dashboard or "Upload" page.

-Choose a traffic video file (.mp4, .avi, etc.) and click "Upload Video".
+Upload a traffic video file (.mp4, .avi, etc.).

-The system will process the video, and once the analysis is complete, it will display the speed detection results.
+The system will process the video and display the speed detection results.

 🖼️ Screenshots
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/7883e280-a7b7-4c3e-bbd5-addda238a2d1" />